lindig/xen-api/doc/content/xapi/internals/certificates.md

 * `Pool.uninstall_ca_certificate`
 * `xe pool-certificate-sync` explicitly distribute these certificates in the pool.
-* User-provided certificates can be used to let outside services (like WLB) connect to Xapi.
+* User-provided certificates can be used to let xapi connect to WLB.